 Police investigate fatal shooting of juvenile in East Anchorage; suspect in custody

-Nov.
-30—Anchorage police say they are investigating the fatal shooting of a juvenile Thursday evening in East Anchorage.
+Dec.
+1—Anchorage police say they are investigating the fatal shooting of a juvenile Tuesday evening in East Anchorage.

 Officers responded to reports of the shooting at 6:20 p.m. in the 2200 block of Muldoon Road, police said.
 Anchorage Fire Department medics and officers arrived to find a juvenile victim with a gunshot wound to the upper body.
 The victim was declared dead at the scene.

 A suspect was taken into custody and questioned by detectives, police said.
-They described the shooting as an isolated incident, though it remains under investigation.
+They described the shooting as an isolated incident, though it remained under investigation.

-Note: Correction: An earlier version of this story incorrectly identified the day the shooting occurred.
-It was Tuesday, not Thursday.